 Marsala is a dry or sweet wine produced in the region surrounding Marsala and first received Denominazione di Origine Controllata (DOC) status in 1969.
 The most credible version of the introduction of this wine is attributed to the English trader John Woodhouse who in 1773, landed in Marsala and discovered the local wine produced in the region.

 The Marsala Salt Flats are located just north of the town and are not to be missed.
 The shallow lagoons and medieval windmills that are slowly crumbling are a great photo spot.

-The warm African winds and shallow coastal waters of this area are the perfect spot for salt-making.
+The warm African winds and shallow coastal waters of this area are the perfect spots for salt-making.
 Salt was (and still is) an important commodity for the preservation of food.
 This western coast of Sicily, including the town of Nubia, make this possible for thousands of people around the Mediterranean and in Europe.

 If in Marsala, don’t forget to check out our amazing restaurant find!
 Marsala Restaurant

 Gary and I love wines from Donnnafugata and were thrilled to get to go on a tour even though it was the off-season.
 We had a wonderful time with a few other people and enjoyed a wonderful food tasting with several different types of wine.
-There is not a vineyard located in Marsala but our tour guide informed us of all the different locations throughout Sicily that the grapes are grown and harvested.
+There is not a vineyard located in Marsala but our tour guide informed us of all the different locations throughout Sicily where the grapes are grown and harvested.
 It was a wonderful day and we made a few new friends.

 The Lungomare Boeo on the southern coast of Marsala is a great place to walk and catch a beautiful sunset.
 Get there early as the cars start to take all the best parking spots!